ChaoqinRobotics/LINS---LiDAR-inertial-SLAM/README.md

 ```

-The IMU noice parameters should be set, too.
+The IMU noice parameters should be estimted and set in this file, too.

 ```cpp
 # noice parameters